Rilquer/manuscripts/README.md

-# manuscripts
-Repository for PDFs of published and pre-print manuscripts
+# Published and pre-print manuscripts